Zhark1561/Simon-Haglund/README.md

 Thank you for coming to my TedxTalk you can now applaud thank you thank you.

-Email: Simon.Haglund@futuregames.nu / simon6haglund@hotmail.com
+Email me: Simon.Haglund@futuregames.nu / simon6haglund@hotmail.com

-Discord: Zhark#1561
+Discord me: Zhark#1561

-Twitter: @Zhark1561
+Twitter me: @Zhark1561